 A scarier option is to visit the Winchester Mystery House, an elaborate, 160-room Victorian mansion and National Historic Landmark in San Jose that has been called the most haunted house in the country.
 The Mansion Tour will take you through 110 of the rooms in 65 minutes.
 Or try the Explore More Tour, a 70-minute look at areas that have been off limits or never open to the public.
 Also, in the fall, there are spooky Unhinged after-dark walks for people ages 13 and up.
 Explore the Victorian garden with hundreds of flowers and some mythological statues.
 Most of the Winchester House tour takes place indoors, so it's a good activity for a rainy day.

 From blockbusters to children's favorites to comedies and more, movie theaters are always a great place to get out of the rainy weather and enjoy some popcorn.
 Various IMAX theaters in Silicon Valley cities like San Jose and Santa Clara make for a fun day, with 3D and modern technology maximizing your film experience.
 Foreign and art films abound at CineArts Santana Row in San Jose, CinéArts at Palo Alto Square, and Landmark Aquarius Theater in Palo Alto, among others.

-For something a little different, head to Niles Silent Film Musem in an historic motion picture theater in Fremont, where classic movies play and visitors learn about early silent films and the Hollywood movie scene of the past.
+For something a little different, head to the Niles Silent Film Musem in a historic motion picture theater in Fremont, where classic movies play and visitors learn about early silent films and the Hollywood movie scene of the past.